SOUTHDOWN ANGLING ASSOCIATION WATERS

 A notice will also be affixed at the fishery entrance.

-Closures currently scheduled in 2018 due to other activities taking place on site, all dates inclusive, are:
+Closures currently scheduled in 2022 due to other activities scheduled to take place on site, all dates inclusive, are:

 North Farm Pool, Marle Green, Closure Dates 2022